lucahennet/Organization-and-annotation-of-eukaryote-genomes-course/README.md

 ## Description of the projet

-This repository contains the scripts and documentation resulting from the "Organization and annotation of eukaryote genomes" course given at the University of Fribourg, Switzerland.
-This project directly follows the "Genome assembly and annotation"course, further information about which can be found on the following GitHub page:
+This repository contains the scripts and documentation resulting from the "Organization and annotation of eukaryote genomes" course (2025) given at the University of Fribourg, Switzerland.
+This project directly follows the "Genome assembly and annotation"course (2025), further information about which can be found on the following GitHub page:
 https://github.com/lucahennet/Genome-Assembly-and-Annotation-Course.

 A comprehensive pipeline was executed for the annotation and comparative genomics of the *Arabidopsis thaliana* accession **Elh-2**.
 The main objectives were: